Atrial fibrillation

 Diagnosis

-The doctor will ask about symptoms and past health.
+The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 The doctor may suspect a problem after listening to the heart or hearing about symptoms.
-Tests to confirm the diagnosis may include:
+Tests to confirm may include:

 - ECG —shows the electrical patterns of the heart.

-- Holter monitor —ECG that is worn over a 24 to 48 hours period during a normal day.
-It can help show problems that do not happen all the time.
+- Holter monitor —ECG that is worn over a 24 to 48 hours period while you have a normal day.
+It can help show problems that do not occur all the time.

 - Stress testing—ECG during exercise to see changes that only happen with physical activity.